 “My wife will go ballistic if I go out every night to ride in the park.”
 I lamented.

 A few days later, and before I had the courage to tell my wife of my new plan to be an Auxiliary, she announced that she was pregnant with our first child.
 We were both ecstatic.
 I forgot all about being a cop until one day David showed up at the office in his shinny new uniform, sans a gun.

-Michael and Peter signed up that week, and before long they were all riding in the park three night a week.
+Michael and Pierre signed up that week, and before long they were all riding in the park three night a week.
 One night I decided to tell my wife about our friends riding in the evenings.

-“David, Michael and Peter have signed up to be Auxiliary cops in Manhattan.
+“David, Michael and Pierre have signed up to be Auxiliary cops in Manhattan.
 They get to ride horses in the park in the evenings.
 That is such great exercise, and a good cause too.We get to help people.”
 I said.

 My wife looked at me and shook her head.
 “Don’t bullshit me, Peter.
 That is not why you are doing this.
 Besides you cannot do it.”
 She said.

 “Because we talked about leaving the city when I got pregnant and in 4 months I’m going to have a baby.
 We are going to leave Manhattan.
 We both discussed doing this.
 Manhattan is no place to raise a family.”
 She said.